YonathanRon/cloud_computing_hw2/README.md

 while also ensuring the count of workers does not exceed a specified maximum limit.
 If that limit is reached, it can potentially be increased by borrowing a worker quota from another node, providing an additional layer of flexibility and scalability to the system.

-In the case where a worker is terminated (worker_down endpoint), the corresponding worker is removed from the active_workers list, allowing new workers to be created when needed.
+In the case where a worker is idle for 20 minutes, worker_down request is send to the main ip server (means to the server that created it by its id), the corresponding worker is removed from the active_workers list, allowing new workers to be created when needed.